zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 * On line 6, we inherit from the `Device` class with `util.inherits()` to get functionality for API generation.

-## An init function to define our state machine
+## An Init Function to Define our State Machine

 Next we'll implement the init function.
 This is where you'll implement your state machine.